FlypMA/flyp-frontend/src/features/authentication/README.md

 - ✅ **Provides accessibility** compliance
 - ✅ **Ready for production** use

-**This feature serves as the foundation for secure user access to the BetweenDeals platform, providing the same user experience as the legacy app with enhanced architecture and maintainability.**
+**This feature serves as the foundation for secure user access to the flyp platform, providing the same user experience as the legacy app with enhanced architecture and maintainability.**